pestras/validall/README.md

 ### $and: _v1.*_

-Returns false when at least one operator in the list is failed.
+Returns false if at least one operator in the list failed.

 ```js
 let state = Validall(user, {